 - 1. Entry Status (indicates if your school team/individuals are signed up to participate in the current sport(s)/activity(s) - 2.
 View/Interact during the Online Rules Presentation to get credit - 3.
 Check to see if your school was given credit for watching the Rules Presentation - 4.
 Program Status (whether your school is on probation or suspension) - 5.
 Review/print the Manual for Schools for the respective Sport/Activity (this should be reviewed by all coaches) - 6.
-Participation Survey

-State Final Time Schedule

-- 7. Top 15 List (If applicable)

-- 8. Deadline dates for Required Forms for the respective Sport/Activity and verification that those reports have been sent to the IHSA Office.

-- 9. Rating Officials (If applicable)
+Participation Survey - 7.
+Top 15 List (If applicable) - 8.
+Deadline dates for Required Forms for the respective Sport/Activity and verification that those reports have been sent to the IHSA Office. - 9.
+Rating Officials (If applicable)

+Welcome to the IHSA Schools & Officials Center

+To log in, please type your user ID in the upper box and your password in the lower box, then click the button.

+Forgot your password?
+You can reset your password via email.

+SCHOOL PERSONNEL: If you don't know your ID or password, please contact your athletic director or AD's assistant.

+Have a question about clinics or rules meetings or other Officials Center items?

+Contact the IHSA Officials Department.

+The Schools & Officials Center is closed every morning between 3 and 4 am Central Time.

+Please report problems to the IHSA Technology Department.

+Log out Scott Johnson A0000

+IHSA (Test School) MAIN MENU

+jackie

+Enter new selection:

+Find

+Admin

+IHSA Sport & Activity Tracker

+This page tracks the progress your sport and activity programs have made in completing items required for IHSA State Series.

+Red cells indicate action items.
+It is your responsibility to get the red out!

-Log out Scott Johnson A0000 IHSA (Test School) SCH DOLS CENT ER 🧠 2 MAIN MENU jackie Enter new selectic Find Admi Jacob Contraction of the second se port & Activity Tracker TRACKER: Action ite Contract of the Local Division of the ng sports Activities All enote & activition Contraction of the second s ation summary Ratings This in completing items requ eries. sibility to get the red out Yo ou may still enter your pro grams in IHSA state s eries for the current sch nool term.
-In some cases a late penalty may ap oply.
-BOYS GOLF Status of Head Coach Status in IHSA State Series Status of Program Online Forms Rating of Officials Documents, Printe Forms and Other Informat BOISGOLF Scott Johnson enter your school deadline is 9/5 probation Participation Survey has not yet been submitted Terms and Condition Class 3A coaching qualification: ISBE certification view rules video starting 8/12 until 9/16 PES exam passed on 8/12/13 email task reminder to coach concussion exam passed on 8/1/14 Case situations GIRLS TENNIS Status of Head Coach Status in IHSA State Series Status of Program Online Forms Rating of Officials Documents, Print Forms and Other Informat enter your school deadline is 9/5 probation Participation Survey should be submitted on fifth day of practice Terms and Conditio view rules video starting 8/12 until 9/16 School Manual Lists of Participants from sectional schools will be available morning after LOP deadline email task reminder to coach Case situations Description Dates BOYS SOCCER Status of Head Coach Status in IHSA State Series Status of Program Online Forms Rating of Officials Documents, Print Forms and Other Informat DOIDOUDA Wilfred Jamieson enter your school deadline is 9/5 probation Participation Survey should be submitted on fifth day of practice Class 3A coaching qualification: ISBE certification view rules video starting 8/12 until 9/16 PES exam passed on 7/23/14 email task reminder to concussion exam is Casa eituatione www.ihsa.org • rmcgraw@ihsa.org or clowery@ihsa.org • Phone: 309-663-6377 • Fax: 309-663-7479 •
+You may still enter your programs in IHSA state series for the current school term.
+In some cases a late penalty may apply.

+BOYS GOLF Status of Head Coach Status in IHSA State Series Status of Program Online Forms Rating of Officials Documents, Printed Forms and Other Information BOTS GOLF Scott Johnson enter your school deadline is 9/5 probation Participation Survey has not yet been submitted Terms and Conditions Class 3A coaching qualification: ISBE certification view rules video starting 8/12 until 9/16 PES exam passed on 8/12/13 - email task reminder to coach concussion exam passed on 8/1/14 Case situations

+GIRLS TENNIS Status of Head Coach Status in IHSA State Series Status of Program Online Forms Rating of Officials Documents, Printed Forms and Other Information GIRLS TENNIS enter your school deadline is 9/5 probation Participation Survey should be submitted on fifth day of practice Terms and Conditions view rules video starting 8/12 until 9/16 0.000000000 School Manual Lists of Participants from sectional schools will be available morning after LOP deadline email task reminder to coach Case situations

+BOYS SOCCER Status of Head Coach Status in IHSA State Series Status of Program Online Forms Rating of Officials Documents, Printed Forms and Other Information BOTS SUCCER Wilfred Jamieson enter your school deadline is 9/5 probation Participation Survey should be submitted on fifth day of practice Class 3A coaching qualification: ISBE certification view rules video starting 8/12 until 9/16 A10 PES exam passed on 7/23/14 email task reminder to concussion exam is Case situations www.ihsa.org • rmcgraw@ihsa.org or clowery@ihsa.org • Phone: 309-663-6377 • Fax: 309-663-7479